ashbin-jaison/riskX/README.md

 These curves represent average expected damage for given wind speed thresholds.

 4. Planned Enhancements
-RiskX is designed to support progressive refinement of vulnerability estimation:
+WindRisk is designed to support progressive refinement of vulnerability estimation:
 Incorporation of proprietary insurance claims data to locally calibrate vulnerability curves.